nw0428/RETTL/README.md

 1. Download basicserial.py from this repository
 1. `pip3 install pyserial` or `pip install pyserial`

+### For data over USB
+Run `python basicserial.py` to see the training and current data.
+Choose the appropriate USB port when prompted

+### For data over bluetooth
+The bluetooth connection is tricky
-### If you don't mind leaving the spike prime plugged into your computer
+1. Remove the battery from spike prime
+1. Open bluetooth settings and delete your spike prime
+1. Replace the battery in spike prime, turn it on, and touch the bluetooth button
+1. Re-add and connect with spike prime
-Run `python basicserial.py` to see the training and current data
+1. Run `python basicserial.py` to see the training and current data

-### For bluetooth
-Complicated instructions

 ## Run program 0 on spike prime